-There is NO need to send an e-mail notifying the Graduate School that you have uploaded your thesis/dissertation.
-The Graduate School will be notified by the site of your initial upload and subsequent changes.
+There is NO need to send an e-mail notifying the School of Graduate Studies that you have uploaded your thesis/dissertation.
+The School of Graduate Studies will be notified by the site of your initial upload and subsequent changes.

-The Graduate School will review the PDF file for format, legibility, etc. If all standards have been met, and all paperwork has been submitted, the University will accept the thesis or dissertation and notify you via e-mail.
+The School of Graduate Studies will review the PDF file for format, legibility, etc. If all standards have been met, and all paperwork has been submitted, the University will accept the thesis or dissertation and notify you via e-mail.
 If the University's standards have not been met, you will receive an e-mail from the "Administrator of University of Maryland at Baltimore" account detailing the formatting changes that need to be made.
 You would then make the changes to your Word document and log on to the ProQuest submission site.
 Convert the document to a pdf and click the "Revise" link to submit your updated thesis/dissertation.

 At the conclusion of the semester, all approved theses and dissertations will be sent to ProQuest for publishing, regardless of defense date.
-The Graduate School will notify you when your thesis/dissertation has been submitted for publishing.
+The School of Graduate Studies will notify you when your thesis/dissertation has been submitted for publishing.